 * All calculated values are rounded to one decimal place.

-Evaporator range: -7 to 7°C (19,4 - 44,6°F), these values represent the temperature of the gas inside the coil, not on its surface.
+Evaporator range: From -7 to 7°C (19.4 to 44.6°F), these values represent the temperature of the gas inside the coil, not at its surface.
 Add 2-6°C (4-11°F) to the temperature of the coil and the air around it.

-Capacitor range: 45 to 70°C (113-158°F), is not the ambient temperature.
-Add 19-22°C (34-40°F) to the ambient temperature to ensure normal heat exchange.
-Then see pressure graph.
+Capacitor range: 45 to 70°C (113-158°F), this is not the ambient temperature.
+Add 19-22°C (34-40°F) to the ambient temperature to ensure normal heat transfer.
+Then see the pressure chart.

-Example: 32°C (90°F) Outside temperature +22°C (40°F) = 54°С (130°F)
+Example: 32°C (90°F) Outside temperature +22°C (40°F) = 54°C (130°F)

-Condenser temperature at which a pressure of 1379 kPa is reached (200 psig), with an air flow of 50 km/h (31 mph).
+The condenser temperature at which a pressure of 1379 kPa (200 psig) is achieved, with an air flow of 50 km/h (31 mph).

-- Wrong tightening torque.
+- Incorrect tightening torque.

-- Damage to O-rings
+- Damage to sealing rings

-- Dirt or fibers on O-rings.
+- Dirt or fibers on the O-rings.

 Liquid Leak Detectors

-General instructions for testing
+General Instructions for Verification

-2. Describe a full circle around each joint at a speed of 25-50 mm/s (1-2 inch/s).
+2. Describe a full circle around each joint at a speed of 25-50 mm/s (1-2 inches/sec).

-3. Hold the stylus tip up to 6 mm (1/4 inch) from the surface.
+3. Hold the probe tip within 6 mm (1/4 in) of the surface.

-4. Do not close the air intake.
+4. Do not block the air intake.

 - Evaporator inlet and outlet.

-- Inlet and outlet of the receiver-drier.
+- Inlet and outlet of the receiver-dryer.

 - Condenser inlet and outlet.